Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

-High blood pressure is one of the primary health threats in most countries.
-If you leave it uncontrolled, it will raise your risk of other conditions like stroke and heart disease.
-But there is good news.
-Research shows several ways you may be able to lower your blood pressure without using medication, or along with medication for an added benefit.
+High blood pressure is a common health concern globally.
+If it is left untreated, it may increase your risk of other conditions such as stroke and heart disease.
+However, there’s good news.
+There are ways you may be able to lower your blood pressure without using medication, or together with medication for an added benefit.
 One of them involves good nutrition.
-Here we will discuss the foods you should eat to lower your blood pressure.
-Also provided are recipe ideas to include in a high blood pressure diet menu.
+Here, we will discuss the foods you should eat to lower your blood pressure.
+Also provided are recipe ideas you can include in a high blood pressure diet menu.

 What Is High Blood Pressure?

-The systolic pressure is the top number on a blood pressure reading.
-It signifies the blood pressure when your heart contracts (8).
-On the other hand, diastolic pressure is the lower number that represents the blood pressure when your heart rests between beats (4).
+Systolic pressure is the top number on a blood pressure reading and signifies the blood pressure when your heart contracts (8).
+Diastolic pressure is the lower number that represents the blood pressure when your heart rests between beats.

-The normal blood pressure reading is 120/80 mm Hg.
-The systolic pressure is 120 mm Hg, and the diastolic pressure is 80 mm Hg (8).
+The normal blood pressure reading is less than 120/80 mm Hg.
+Here, systolic pressure is 120 mm Hg and diastolic pressure is 80 mm Hg (8).

-Several studies show that dietary modifications are one lifestyle modification strategy that can prevent hypertension (4).
-Substantial evidence shows that several dietary changes that could prevent hypertension or lower blood pressure are (4):
+Studies have shown that dietary modifications are one lifestyle modification strategy that can prevent hypertension (4).
+Substantial evidence has shown that several dietary changes that could prevent hypertension or lower blood pressure include:

-• Limiting the amount of sodium in the diet.
+• Limiting the amount of sodium in your diet

 See also

-Research shows that consuming certain foods can help to significantly reduce high blood pressure both immediately and in the long run (5).
+Research has shown that consuming certain foods can help manage blood pressure.
 Scientific evidence shows that the following foods can help reduce high blood pressure (5):

 • Berries

-Strawberries and blueberries contain antioxidants called anthocyanins which may reduce the risk of high blood pressure.
-There are numerous ways to enjoy these berries, including adding them to oatmeal or your smoothies.
+Strawberries and blueberries contain antioxidants called anthocyanins, which may reduce the risk of high blood pressure.
+There are numerous ways to enjoy these berries, including adding them to oatmeal or smoothies.

 • Bananas

-Bananas are rich in potassium, which can help reduce hypertension by reducing sodium effects and tension in the blood vessels’ walls (4).
+Bananas are rich in potassium, which can help reduce hypertension by reducing sodium effects and tension in the walls of blood vessels (4).

 • Beets

-Evidence shows that beets have high inorganic nitrate levels that can help to reduce high blood pressure by causing vasodilation, which means making the blood vessels relax.
-You can use beets to prepare beet juice or eat them whole in salads or as a side dish, all of which can help reduce blood pressure (5).
+Evidence shows that beets have high inorganic nitrate levels, which can help reduce high blood pressure by causing vasodilation and making the blood vessels relax.
+You can use beets in juice or eat them whole in salads or as a side dish, all of which can help reduce blood pressure.

 • Kiwis

-Kiwis are rich in vitamin C, which was found in a meta-analysis of several studies to significantly improve blood pressure in individuals who were supplemented with an average of 500 mg of the vitamin daily for an average of eight weeks.
-You can consume kiwis as snacks or add them to your smoothies.
+Kiwis are rich in vitamin C, which was found in a meta-analysis of several studies to significantly improve blood pressure in individuals who were supplemented with an average dose of at least 200 mg of the vitamin daily for an average of eight weeks.
+You can consume kiwis as snacks or add them to smoothies.

 • Watermelons

-Watermelon contains an amino acid called citrulline, which may help to manage high blood pressure.
-It helps the body produce nitric acid which can relax blood vessels and encourage flexibility in the blood vessels.
-Consequently, blood may flow easier, lowering blood pressure (5).
+Watermelon contains an amino acid called citrulline, which may help manage high blood pressure.
+It helps the body produce nitric acid, which can relax blood vessels and encourage flexibility in the blood vessels.
+As a consequence, blood may flow easier, lowering blood pressure (9).

 • Leafy Green Vegetables

-Leafy green vegetables like kale and collard greens contain nitrates that may help manage blood pressure.
-Researchers suggest that consuming more nitrate-rich vegetables might help to reduce hypertension for up to 24 hours.
+Leafy green vegetables such as kale and collard greens contain nitrates that may help manage blood pressure.
+Researchers have suggested that a diet with more nitrate-rich vegetables may help reduce hypertension

 • Garlic

 Garlic has natural antifungal and antibiotic properties.
-It contains allicin, an ingredient linked to numerous health benefits.
-It is thought to increase nitric oxide production in the body, dilating and relaxing blood vessels and thereby reducing blood pressure.
-Some studies have found garlic to be effective at reducing blood pressure in individuals with hypertension.
+It contains allicin, an ingredient that has been linked to numerous health benefits.
+It is believed to increase nitric oxide production in the body, dilating and relaxing blood vessels and reducing blood pressure.
+Some studies have found garlic to be effective for reducing blood pressure in individuals with hypertension.

 • Oats

-Oats contain beta-glucan, a type of soluble fiber which has been linked to reduced cholesterol levels and systolic and diastolic blood pressure.
+Oats contain beta-glucan, a type of soluble fiber that has been linked to reduced systolic and diastolic blood pressure.

 See also

 Pistachios are among the healthiest nuts in the world.
-They contain a compound that is thought to reduce the tightness in the blood vessels which then reduces blood pressure, especially during times of stress.
-In addition, these nuts are versatile and can be consumed plain, in salads, or blended into pestos (5).
+They contain a compound that is believed to reduce tightness in the blood vessels that then reduces blood pressure, particularly during times of stress.
+In addition, these nuts are versatile and can be consumed plain, in salads, or blended into pestos.

 • Natural Yogurt

 Evidence shows that natural yogurt can reduce the risk of hypertension in women (5).
-One study found that women who consumed five or more servings of yogurt weekly had a 20% reduction in the risk of being diagnosed with hypertension.
-Experts suggest consuming unsweetened yogurts such as Greek and natural yogurt (5).
+One study found that participants who consumed a high-dairy intake diet, especially in the form of yogurt, had a lower risk of being diagnosed with hypertension.
+It’s best to consume unsweetened yogurts such as Greek and natural yogurt.

 Hypertension/High Blood Pressure Diet Menu

-Most studies suggest that the best diet for high blood pressure is the DASH diet.
-Dash stands for Dietary Approaches to Stop Hypertension.
-It is a healthy eating plan that includes foods rich in potassium, calcium, and magnesium (3).
+Most studies have suggested that the best diet for high blood pressure is the DASH diet.
+This stands for Dietary Approaches to Stop Hypertension and is a healthy eating plan that includes foods rich in potassium, calcium, and magnesium (3).
 These foods include leafy green vegetables, fruits, healthy fats, lean proteins, beans, and whole grains (3).

-This diet also includes low-fat dairy products, poultry, fish, and nuts but limits the consumption of saturated fats such as red and processed meats and full-fat dairy products (3).
-Finally, it is worth noting that the DASH diet provides daily and weekly nutritional goals.
+This diet also includes low-fat dairy products, poultry, fish, and nuts, but limits the consumption of saturated fats such as red and processed meats and full-fat dairy products (3).
+Finally, it’s worth noting that the DASH diet provides daily and weekly nutritional goals.

 See also